 Teaching and Research Interests

-American and African-American literature, South African (post-)apartheid literature, Afrodiasporic and transnational literature, realist and modernist fiction, poetry
+American and African-American literature, South African (post-)apartheid literature, Afrodiasporic and transnational literature, realist and (post-)modernist fiction, poetry and short stories.

-My research broadly interrogates the intersectional interactions of race, ethnicity, culture, gender and sexuality/ies in comparative, transatlantic and transnational, considerations of identity and subjectivity, with a particular focus on American, African-American, and contemporary Afrodiasporic literature.
+My research broadly interrogates the intersectional interactions of race, ethnicity, culture, gender and sexualities in comparative, transatlantic and transnational, considerations of identity and subjectivity, with a particular focus on American, African-American, and contemporary Afrodiasporic literature.